 Judge Pro Tempore

-In Virginia a Circuit Court Judge, with the consent of the parties, may appoint a private individual to serve as the Judge Pro Tempore (“Judge Pro Tem”) in a particular case.
-Subject to any limitations in the empowering Order, the Judge Pro Tem has the same powers and duties as a regularly elected Circuit Court Judge.
-This procedure allows the parties to choose their own Judge for that particular case and to have greater control over scheduling and other logistical matters.
+In Virginia, a Circuit Court Judge, with the consent of the parties, may appoint a lawyer to serve as the Judge Pro Tempore (“Judge Pro Tem”) in a particular case.
+Subject to any limitations in the empowering Order, the Judge Pro Tem has the same powers and duties as a regularly elected Circuit Court Judge (see VA Code Section 17.1-110 and Sample Order below).
+These procedures allow the parties to choose their own Judge for that particular case and to have greater control over scheduling and other logistical matters.
 In a world of increasingly crowded court dockets, this flexibility can be very helpful to parties in litigation.

 Virtually all of our Neutrals are available to serve as Judges Pro Tempore.